 Parking and Buses

-Pay and display car parking is located on the map near point 15 (GL50 2RZ).
-From the car park it is a short 200 metre signposted walk east around the lake and lawns to the Waterworth building (point 8 on the map).
-When last checked, parking was free on Saturdays, but you should read the signs to make sure.
+Pay and display car parking is located on the map at point 18 (GL50 2RZ).
+From the car park it is a short 150 metre signposted walk east around the lake and lawns to the Waterworth building (point 8 on the map).
+When last checked, parking was free at weekends, but you should read the signs to make sure.

 The most convenient parking for disabled blue-badge holders is near point 8 on the map.
 There is level/ramp access to the Waterworth Building immediately next to the disabled parking.
 See also accessibility.

 A loading bay, much nearer to the Waterworth building, is available.
 Please email email@example.com if you have heavy or bulky items for the event.
-Trolleys may also be available, please ask.
+Trolleys may also be available, please ask in advance.